 How is keratoconus treated?

-In a small number of patients, the central cornea becomes so severely thin and irregular that corneal transplantation surgery is required to restore vision.
-Glasses or contact lenses are often still necessary after the surgery.
-As in any eye surgery, complications such as transplant rejection, infection and loss of vision can occur, so results cannot be guaranteed.
+In advanced cases, where the central cornea becomes extremely thin and irregular, corneal transplantation surgery is required to improve vision.
+However, even after corneal transplantation, glasses or contact lenses are often still necessary.
+Other complications such as transplant rejection, infection and loss of vision can occur, so results cannot be guaranteed.

-The Ocular Genetics Unit at the Centre for Eye Research Australia is working to better understand the causes of keratoconus through assessment of clinical features using latest imaging technologies, hereditary components through genetic studies and impact of keratoconus on an individual’s quality of life.
-These studies will lead to a better understanding of keratoconus including ways of either preventing or slowing its progression.
+The Ocular Genetics and the Corneal Research Unit at the Centre for Eye Research Australia (CERA), are working together to better understand the causes of keratoconus through a broad range of projects.
+These include assessment of clinical features using the latest imaging technologies, hereditary components through genetic studies, environmental risk factor studies and the impact of keratoconus on an individual’s quality of life through questionnaires.
+These studies will lead to a better understanding and treatments of keratoconus including ways of either preventing or slowing its progression.

 How can I help?